renehiemstra/terratest/README.md

 ```
 ### Future extensions
 I plan the following extensions:
-* A setup and teardown environment within the test environement that can be used to allocate and free heap variables.
+* A setup and teardown environment within the test environment that can be used to allocate and free heap variables.
-* Better/additional test statistics
+* Better / additional test statistics
-* Support for parameterized testsets of environments.
-Althought this is already possible, the testset names and environement names are currently not parameterizable.
+* Support for parameterized testsets or environments.
+Although this is already possible, the testset names and environment names are currently not parameterizable.

 If you have any other useful ideas, please let me know.